tamle-dev/google-crawler/README.md

 ## Overview
-This web application will extract large amounts of data from the Google search results page.
+This web application GCRP will extract large amounts of data from the Google search results page.
 ## System Dependencies
 - Ruby 2.6.2
 - Rails 5.2.6